- Study Abroad

 Just as there’s more to the U.S. than New York City, there’s so much more to Italy than Rome.
 You’ll have the opportunity to find out firsthand with the help of our semester Excursions Program, which will give you an up-close-and-personal look at the cultural, historic, artistic, geographic, and culinary diversity found outside Italy’s capital city.
-With visits to places such as Campania and Naples, you’ll gain real insight into the assortment of communities throughout Italy.
+With visits to Campania in the fall and Naples in the spring, you’ll gain real insight into the assortment of communities throughout Italy.

 Please note: Details regarding excursions that are currently running can be found within the “Semester Excursions” drop down section.

 For more information on which Global Studies courses apply to your college and major we recommend meeting with your Dean or Academic Advisor.

 - You can view the Discover Italy: Rome Academic Calendar here

 - Learn more about our academic philosophy here

 Please note: Students must register for a minimum of 12 credits and a maximum of 18 credits and must be enrolled in at least three in-person classes throughout the semester.